menu

 Demographics

-The per capita income in Calhoun in 2022 was $20,439, which is low income relative to Missouri and the nation.
-This equates to an annual income of $81,756 for a family of four.
+The per capita income in Calhoun in 2022 was $22,634, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
+This equates to an annual income of $90,536 for a family of four.
 However, Calhoun contains both very wealthy and poor people as well.

 The people who call Calhoun home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Calhoun residents report their race to be White, followed by Native American.
-Important ancestries of people in Calhoun include German, English, Irish, French, and Polish.
+The greatest number of Calhoun residents report their race to be White, followed by Asian.
+Important ancestries of people in Calhoun include Italian, German, English, Irish, and Scottish.

 The most common language spoken in Calhoun is English.
 Other important languages spoken here include Spanish and Portuguese.